apache/geode-examples/partitioned/README.md

 its entries are distributed among the two servers hosting the region.
-Since there is no redundancy of the data within the region, when one of the servers goes away, the entries hosted within that server are also gone.
+Since there is no redundancy of the data within the region, when one of the servers goes away, the entries hosted within that server are also gone;
+the example demonstrates this.

 ## Demonstration of Partitioning
 1. Set directory ```geode-examples/partitioned``` to be the